A boudoir shoot is a way to step outside your comfort zone and into a renewed vision of yourself.

 Day Two: Photoshoot Day

-Your boudoir shoot will take up nearly half the day between hair and makeup, travel, shoot time, etc. Our shoots can be emotionally and physically tiring so plan on a nice local dinner within walking distance from your accommodations and if you are anything like me, an early night in to reflect, journal, and recharge for the next two days.
+Your boudoir shoot will take up most of the day between hair and makeup, travel, shoot time, etc. Our shoots can be tiring so plan on a nice local dinner within walking distance from your accommodations and if you are anything like me, an early night in to reflect, journal, and recharge for the next two days.

 Day Three: Some Local Adventures

-On day three, I suggest exploring some local adventures like Kaan Luum lake which is about 10 minutes outside of Tulum center and a cenote on that same day… my personal favorite is Cenote Azul but we have a whole list of our Best Cenotes Near Tulum blog post to pick from depending on what catches your eye.
+On day three, I suggest exploring some local adventures like Kaan Luum lake which is about 10 minutes outside of Tulum center and a cenote on that same day.
+We have a whole list of our Best Cenotes Near Tulum blog post to pick from depending on what catches your eye.

 This would be a great day to do a class at a yoga studio like Holistika, Tribal Tulum, or Yäan Healing Sanctuary. (view more about these three studios on our Getting Our of Your Head and Into Your Body blog post)